rimutaka/posts/on-middle-managers/readme.md

  That doesn't sound like a winning formula to me, but what do I know?

-## The mechanics - what's under the hood
+## Check the mechanics - what's under the hood

 If you are an engineer, like me, you are probably a sucker for a problem that needs solving.
 It may be very tempting to join a company with a lot of challenging problems.
 At first, you may feel like a kid in the toy store - anywhere you poke there is a big problem 🚩 and you have an opportunity to solve it.